Libo1023/ECE899-Independent-Study/README.md

 **models.py** contains optimizable modules/layers of the two-level zoom-in network.

-**utilities.py** contains customized helper functions for data preprocessing and network optimization/evaluation.
+**utilities.py** contains customized helper functions for data preprocessing and network optimization.

 **train.py** contains detailed implementations of how to optimize and evaluate the two-level zoom-in network.